About Me

 Ghent University

 I went from studying accounting & ICT in high-school straight to a university engineering program, which is quite unorthodox.
 It took a lot of hard work, effort and perseverance, but I was determined to succeed.
 I learned a lot of interesting subjects ranging from physics and advanced mathematics to material science and chemistry.
 I majored in applied computer science, my thesis was on low-level software security.
-I completed my master's Cum Laude, and received PhD opportunities in CyberSec and AI research, which I passed.
+I completed my master's Cum Laude, and received PhD opportunities in CyberSec and AI research, but I passed.

 Learning